 Baltra--a friend's tiny jewel-box of a bar serving innovative cocktails.
 Same group owns Limontaur.

-Condesa DF--the rooftop bar can be touristy, but it's a quiet oasis at sunset.
+Condesa DF--the rooftop bar is touristy (it's in a hotel, after all), but can be a quiet oasis at sunset.
+For if you need a break.

-With only a weekend, check out my itinerary on How You Glow.
+With only a weekend, see my itinerary on How You Glow.

 SAN MIGUEL DE ALLENDE